gpazuch/armilla/README.md

+# Armilla
-# Tooling scripts for [ORB-Observability Platform](https://github.com/ns1labs/orb) development and demonstration.
+## Tooling scripts for [ORB-Observability Platform](https://github.com/ns1labs/orb) development and demonstration.

 This repository contains a node application that retrieves an auth token and inserts random data to your local ORB instance.